HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     `vfd_swmr-merge-attempt-2`, which as of 19 Nov 2019 has not been merged to `feature/vfd_swmr`.

-20. **David, needs merge** Test John's patch that repairs the superblock flags mismatch that crashes the reader.
+20. **David, complete** Test John's patch that repairs the superblock flags mismatch that crashes the reader.

     David found that the patch fixed the demo crashes.
 He applied the